fossasia/open-event-server/README.md

 	 you are supposed to make a pull request to _development_.
 	 PRs to master must pass a build check and a unit-test check on Travis
  * **master**
    This contains shipped code.
-After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
+After significant features/bug-fixes are accumulated on development, we make a version update, and make a release.

 ## License

 This project is currently licensed under the GNU General Public License v3.
 A copy of LICENSE.md should be present along with the source code.
-To obtain the software under a different license, please contact FOSSASIA.
+To obtain the software under a different license, please contact [FOSSASIA](http://blog.fossasia.org/contact/).